Should I Accept a Check from the Other Driver or Their Insurer?

 In some cases, the driver leaves in a hurry, and there is not much you can do.
 If you at least have the at-fault driver’s contact and insurance information, you can file the police report yourself and pursue compensation with your own uninsured motorist policy.
 Our skilled car accident lawyers at Riddle & Brantley can walk you through this process at no upfront expense.

 We also have experience handling hit and run accidents in North Carolina.
-For a FREE, no-obligation consultation, please call 1-800-525-7111.

 Why You Shouldn’t Negotiate a Settlement with the Insurance Company (On Your Own)